 The way we book emergency and routine appointments may seem a little complicated – but it really isn’t, once you understand the steps.
-That is why we have taken advice from the Dyfi Valley Health Patient Forum to explain the steps to booking appointments and where the new GP Triage phone call system fits within it.
+That is why we have taken advice from the Dyfi Valley Health Patient Forum to explain the steps to booking appointments and where the new Triage phone call system fits within it.

 A Brief Background

 We all know that getting an appointment can seem difficult.
 Even though each year thousands of appointments are missed at Dyfi Valley Health (over 2900 were missed in 2018).
 We at the surgery, are often the brunt of patient frustration.
 We always do our very best to help you and have recently implemented various initiatives to help reduce missed appointments, such as text message reminders.